buildLittleWorlds/applied-AI/src/content/docs/chapters/crafting-prompts.md

 Even with the best intentions, it's easy to fall into some common traps when designing prompts.
 Here are a few to watch out for:

 1. Overloading: Trying to ask for too much in one prompt
-   Bad: "Write lyrics, compose a melody, and design album art for a song about love and loss in the style of indie rock with influences from folk and electronic music."
+   Bad: "Write lyrics, brainstorm world-building character ideas, and design album art for a song about love and loss in the style of indie rock with influences from folk and electronic music."
-   Better: Break this into separate prompts for lyrics, melody, and album art.
+   Better: Break this into separate prompts for lyrics, world-building, and album art.

 2. Ambiguity: Using terms that could be interpreted in multiple ways
    Bad: "Create a cool riff for a song."